jamesnd04/jadaAI/README.md

 This repo makes it easy to configure and deploy your own chatbot using Vercel and Pinecone.

-For documentation, contact Daniel Ringel.
+For documentation, contact Daniel Ringel/TAs.